 A wide-based rocker toe shoe that has good arch support.

-An insole or orthotic insert, as advised by your doctor
+An insole or orthotic insert, as advised by your doctor.

 These are useful in helping to reduce symptoms and help maintain structural integrity of your foot.
-The Haflinger® brand carries slippers and clogs that offer wide-based toe shoes, as well as options with removable footbeds in which you can insert your own customized or orthotic insoles.
+The Haflinger® brand carries slippers and clogs that offer wide-based toe shoes, as well as options with removable footbeds in which you can insert your own customized or orthotic inlays.

 There are many other foot conditions affecting women, and the 4 we have touched on are just some out of the many.
-All in all, what Best slippers stand for is to be able to avail women’s slippers with removable footbeds (removable insoles), that are versatile enough to be worn with your own standard, customized or orthotic inserts.
+All in all, what Best slippers stand for is to be able to avail women’s slippers with removable footbeds (loose insoles), that are versatile enough to be worn with your own standard, customized or orthotic inserts.